Last Updated on January 1, 2023

 If using tablet form:

-– Place all the items that need to be sterilized in a single container
+- Place all the items that need to be sterilised in a single container

 - Heat water to cover the items

-– Add the tablet(s) and leave for a minimum of 30 minutes or follow manufacturer’s guidelines.
+- Add the tablet(s) and leave for a minimum of 30 minutes or follow the manufacturer’s guidelines

 Baby’s bottles should be left to air-dry properly with their lids off.
-Place bottles on the top rack or on a clean tea/dish towel, until they are completely dry inside and out.
+Place bottles on the top rack or a clean tea/dish towel until they completely dry inside and out.
 If you use the sterilisation methods like steam steriliser or chemical solutions, this step is crucial as it will prevent bacteria from multiplying and be safe for healthy babies to use.

 When baby is feeding with formula milk or expressed breast milk, baby bottles need to be sterilised.
-For your baby’s life-long health, you should always clean and sanitise baby’s bottle before use because sterilisation:
+For your baby’s life-long health, you should always clean and sanitise baby’s bottle before use.
+Here’s why:

 - reduces the risk of developing asthma later in life

-How often should you sterilise baby bottles?
+How often should you sterilise bottles?
 The answer is: it depends.
-There are certain factors that affect how your bottles and nipples need to be sterilized such as how old your child is or what is your living condition.
-You may also want to check with your pediatrician who can give you the trustworthy health information.
+Certain factors affect how your bottles and nipples need to be sterilised, such as how old your child is or what is your living condition.
+You may also want to check with your paediatrician, who can give you trustworthy health information.

 NHS recommends sterilising bottles and other feeding equipment every day if your baby is less than a week old.
 If you have more than one child or another baby born into the family, you’ll need to sterilise bottles even more often as babies’ immune systems are weakened when they’re exposed to germs from different people.
 Nipples will also need sterilising on a daily basis.

-If you’re using disposable bottles, there’s no need to sterilize them.
+If you’re using disposable bottles, there’s no need to sterilise them.
 Just wash and rinse them with hot soapy water.

-Doing bottle feeding with extra caution is good but sterilising baby bottles too often could lead to weakened immune system because it will kill good bacteria too.
+Doing bottle feeding with extra caution is good, but sterilising baby bottles too often could lead to a weakened immune system because it will kill good bacteria too.
 If you’re breastfeeding your child, it’s not necessary to sterilise your nipple and bottle after each feed (unless the area around where they were inserted into the mouth has become dirty or there is visible milk residue on them).
-Sterilizing nipples can damage their protective coating which could make feeding more difficult down the road.
+Sterilizing nipples can damage their protective coating, making feeding more difficult down the road.

-When it comes to how you should sterilise baby bottles, it depends on your child’s age and lifestyle.
-Be sure to check with your pediatrician for advice tailored specifically for your family!
+When it comes to sterilising bottles, it depends on your child’s age, your budget, and your lifestyle.
+All of the above are effective methods, but the one you choose depends on multiple factors.
+If in doubt, be sure to check with your paediatrician for advice tailored specifically for your family.